V4T54L/ml-assignments/task-4-rag-streamlit/Readme.md

 ## Features

-- Upload multiple documents in PDF, DOCX, and TXT formats.
+- Upload document in PDF, DOCX, and TXT formats.
 - Parse and preprocess the uploaded documents for effective content retrieval.
 - Retrieve relevant passages using a document retrieval mechanism.
 - Generate contextually relevant answers using a large language model.